 • a video slideshow overview, as well as individual lesson explanations

-• pdf downloads of reading materials, practice worksheets, a crossword puzzle, and vocabulary exercises
+• pdf downloads of reading materials, practice worksheets, crossword puzzles, and vocabulary exercises

-Have you tried to study English vocabulary on your own but not known what to focus on or which vocabulary is most important?
-This course can help you.
-Do you have trouble remembering the words you learn, or making the progress you need?
-It can help you with that too.
+Have you tried to study English vocabulary on your own but not known what to focus on?
+These courses can help you.
+Do you have trouble remembering the words you learn?
+They can help you with that too.

-If you plan to take the general version of the IELTS exam rather than the academic version, this course will not help much either.
-It concentrates on the more advanced and academic vocabulary and skills needed by the TOEFL or academic IELTS exam.
+If you plan to take the general version of the IELTS exam (not the academic), these courses will not help you either.
+They concentrate on the academic vocabulary and skills needed for the TOEFL or academic IELTS exam.

 If you are looking for an easy way to learn thousands of words in a few weeks, you'll be disappointed.
 (I'd love to hear if you find a way to do that!)

-Do you have any questions or suggestions, or things you really want to learn about English vocabulary?
+Do you have any questions or suggestions?
 Share them below, and I'll get back to you as soon as possible.